-A person can verify a strong suspicion of autism or Asperger’s Syndrome through meetings with a mental health therapist, social worker, or the like, and sometimes this is enough to bring about closure and needed answers and assistance.
-However, unless the diagnosis is determined by a doctor in the field of psychology, the diagnosis is not “official.”
+A person can verify a strong suspicion of autism through meetings with a mental health therapist, social worker, or the like; and sometimes this is enough to bring about closure and needed answers and assistance.
+However, in the USA unless the diagnosis is determined by a doctor in the field of psychology, the diagnosis is not “official.”

-Often mental health practitioners still mistakenly think that in order to have Asperger’s Syndrome or autism a person must present with 1) limited eye contact, 2) lack of imagination, 3) lack of empathy, and/or 4) failure to succeeded in relationships and/or a vocation.
-Time and again, these stereotypical ASD characteristics have been disproven by professionals in the field of psychology and autistics themselves.
-While a couple of these aspects might hold true for a handful of autistics, many adults on the spectrum have trained themselves to look at someone in the eye or at forehead-level (even as this is often an uncomfortable practice), are extremely empathetic (sometimes to a debilitating degree), have a vast imagination (and creativity), and have sought out meaningful relationships and developed skills related to a specific vocational interest or hobby.
-If a mental health professional claims a person doesn’t have Asperger’s Syndrome or ASD because of one of these aforementioned reasons, I would suggest seeking out another professional, one who is well educated in the subject of autism.
+Often mental health practitioners still mistakenly think that in order to “have autism,” a person must present with 1) limited eye contact, 2) lack of imagination, 3) lack of empathy, and/or 4) failure to succeeded in relationships and/or a vocation.
+Time and again, these stereotypical ASD characteristics have been disproven by professionals in the field of psychology and autistic individuals.
+While a couple of these aspects might hold true for some autistic people, many adults on the spectrum have trained themselves to look at someone in the eye or at forehead-level (even as this is often an uncomfortable practice), are extremely empathetic (sometimes to a debilitating degree/double-empathy theory), have a vast imagination (and creativity), and have sought out meaningful relationships, and developed skills related to a specific vocational interest or hobby.
+If a mental health professional claims a person doesn’t have ASD because of one of these aforementioned reasons, I would suggest seeking out another professional; one who is well educated in the subject of autism.

 For those that are considering that they might be on the autism spectrum, I have written and gathered some resources that might be of interest:

 Professionals Often Miss the Mark in recognizing autism in adults